 - Nutrition Bars – A good all-around meal replacement bar with lots of vitamins and nutrients, ideally a high amount of protein and not a ton of preservatives.
 Zone Perfect bars are a good low cost bar for both kids and adults.

 - Protein – Tuna or chicken salad pouches with crackers is a really satisfying snack when I don’t have time to pack a sandwich for longer outings.
 I occasionally pick up small peanut butter containers with crackers as well.

 - Drinks – I like to carry Slim-Fast for myself and juice packs or PediaSure for kids.
 PediaSure is shake-like and has lots of nutrients to hold kids over when they have to wait awhile for a meal.

 See?
 It really can be easy for on-a-budget and on-the-go families to fit healthy options into their everyday lives.

-I mentioned last week that I’m participating in the Champions for Kids Abbott Nutrition SIMPLE Service project to raise awareness about the need for nutritious food for children in need.
+I mentioned last week that I’m participating in the Champions for Kids Service Project to raise awareness about the need for nutritious food for children in need.
 We went shopping over at Walmart for everything we needed to make a snack kit just like our own to donate to a local women and children’s shelter.